-In general, the program is well structured, its objectives are in accordance with the overall strategy of the School and the University and the intended learning outcomes stem from and are consistent to the content of the program.
+The Master of Science in Corporate Financial Management is an 18-month program (3 semesters) and is available in both full-time and part-time basis.
+The program requires a minimum of 90 ECTS.
+In general, the program is well structured, its objectives are in accordance with the overall strategy of the School and the University and the intended learning outcomes stem from and are consistent with the content of the program.
 The purpose, objectives, and learning outcomes are clearly communicated and well-justified.
-The expected learning outcomes of the program are known to the students from the first week of the semester through the course syllabuses, the course outlines, the website of the program and the Moodle electronic platform.
-Overall, the program seeks to prepare students for leadership and managerial roles in accounting and auditing firms in the global competitive business environment.
+The expected learning outcomes of the program are known to the students from the first week of the semester through the course syllabi, the course outlines, the website of the program and the Moodle electronic platform.
+Overall, the program seeks to prepare students for leadership and managerial roles in profit and non-profit organizations in the global competitive business environment.

 The structure and content of the program include an appropriate number of core and elective courses.
-The program's core requirements consist of 6 core courses, of 7.5 credits each (45 credits in total) and 6 elective courses, of 7.5 credits each (45 credits).
-From the list of elective courses, students select 2 (15 ECTS).
-The taught courses are delivered in the first two semesters.
-During the third semester, students have to do a dissertation thesis which accounts for 30 ECTS.
-The program offers students the opportunity of practical training (placement) which is optional.
-All available courses and their content is communicated to students through the program's website and the Moodle platform.
+The program's core requirements consist of 8 core courses, of 7.5 credits each (60 credits in total) and 4 elective courses, of 7.5 credits each (30 credits in total).
+The core courses are delivered in the first two semesters and the elective courses are delivered in the third semester.
+The program offers students the opportunity of practical training (placement) which is optional, corresponding to 7.5 ECTS and can replace one elective course.
+Moreover, students are also given the option to do a postgraduate thesis which corresponds to 30 ECTS and can replace elective courses of equal number of ECTS.
+All available courses and their content are communicated to students through the program's website and the Moodle platform.

 The admission criteria are adequate.
-The program is delivered in English.
-The program is expected to resume operations in October 2023 with a prospective number of 10 to 15 students.
+The program is delivered in Greek and appeals only to students of Greek and Cypriot origin.
+The expected number of students in the program of study is between 10 and 15 students per academic year.

-Quality assurance mechanisms are present and fairly well-aligned with international standards.
+Quality assurance mechanisms are present and fairly well aligned with international standards.
 There is a number of quality assurance mechanisms and formal policies for the development and the management of the program of study.